tpguy825/aptrepo/README.md

 Personal apt repo for some software that distributes .deb files on Github Releases, but don't have their own repo, making updating harder

-All packages are updated with a cron job daily
+All packages are updated with a github action daily

-Hosted on my server in the UK as Github pages takes ages to deploy and increases with every package

 ## How to use